MicrosoftDocs/cpp-docs/docs/ide/customize-cmake-settings.md

     Because Ninja is designed for fast build speeds instead of flexibility and function, it is set as the default.
 However, some CMake projects may be unable to correctly build using Ninja.
 If this occurs, you can instruct CMake to generate a Visual Studio project instead.

     To specify a Visual Studio generator, open the CMakeSettings.json from the main menu by choosing **CMake | Change CMake Settings**.
 Delete “Ninja” and type “V”.
 This activates IntelliSense, which enables you to choose the generator you want.

+    When the active configuration specifies a Visual Studio generator, by default MSBuild.exe is invoked with `-m -v:minimal` arguments.
+To customize the build, inside the CMakeSettings.json file, you can specify additional [MSBuild command line arguments](../build/msbuild-visual-cpp-overview.md) to be passed to the build system via the `buildCommandArgs` property:

+    ```json
+    "buildCommandArgs": "-m:8 -v:minimal -p:PreferredToolArchitecture=x64"
+    ```

 1. **buildRoot**: maps to **-DCMAKE_BINARY_DIR** switch and specifies where the CMake cache will be created.
 If the folder does not exist, it is created.